 Septic arthritis may occur without any known risk factors.
 But children who have an open skin wound and a weakened immune system may be at greater risk.
-A weakened immune system can be caused by diabetes, kidney disease, HIV infection, or cancer.
+A weakened immune system can be caused by diabetes, kidney disease, HIV infection, cancer, immune deficiencies, or immunosuppressive medicines.

 What are the symptoms of septic arthritis in a child?

 The most common joints affected by septic arthritis are the knee, hip, shoulder, elbow, and wrist.
-Most often, only one joint is affected.
+Most often, only 1 joint is affected.
 Symptoms may vary in each child.
 Common symptoms include: